-There are more details in the recipe, but that’s pretty much the just of how to peel tomatoes.
+There are more details in the recipe below, but that’s pretty much the gist of how to peel tomatoes.

-	Do you have to peel the tomatoes for this summer Tomato Basil Salad?
+Do you have to peel the tomatoes for Tomato Basil Salad?

 Nope.
-Your call, but love them this way in this particular recipe.
+Your call, but I love them this way in this particular recipe.

 Generally, chefs pull herbs from their gardens before flowers sprout.
-Sometimes though, I leave them

-	so I can see all their pretty flowers bloom.
-Especially these deep, rich, beautiful Thai basil
+Sometimes though, I leave them so I can see all their pretty flowers bloom.
+Especially these deep, rich, beautiful Thai basil flowers.

-	flowers.

 Today I’m using Thai basil leaves in the tomato salad recipe (though any good basil will do).

 If you are liking the sound of this summer tomato salad recipe, you will also love Tomato-Red Onion and Pesto Open Faced Sandwich, which has similar flavors presented in a very different way.

 This tomato salad recipe with Thai basil is the perfect dish to celebrate a summer garden.
 In making this recipe you learn how to peel tomatoes and why sometimes it's the small details like this that make a big difference in the results.